EvoLib/evo-lib/examples/09_evoenv/README.md

 - inspect evolutionary improvement
 - experiment with parameters and mutation behavior

-Training is usually headless for performance reasons.
+Training is typically performed headless for performance reasons.

 Optional debug visualization can be enabled during training.